ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    xi.
 Choose one of the schema options:

       1. Existing schema: To ingest source data into an existing schema.
-Search or select a target schema listed in the **Select schema or enter new schema name (New)** dropdown.
+Search or select a target schema listed in the **Select schema or enter new schema name** dropdown.

-      2. New schema: Enter a new schema name in the **Select schema or enter new schema name (New)** field and explicitly click **Create `<new schema name>`** to create a new schema from the source data.
+      2. New schema: Enter a new schema name in the **Select schema or enter new schema name** field and explicitly click **+ Create new: `<new schema name>`** to create a new schema from the source data.

    xii.
 Select the corresponding Target table options based on the selection (above).

-      1. Existing table:To ingest source data into an existing table.
-Search or select a target table listed in the **Select table or enter new table name** dropdown.
-The existing table will be appended or replaced with the new ingested data.
+      1. Existing table: To ingest source data into an existing table.
+Search or select a target table listed in the **Select table or enter new table name** drop-down.
+You can select **Append** or **Replace** to ingest data to the existing table.
 Default action being append.

-      2. New table: Enter a new target table name in the **Select table or enter new table name** and explicitly click **Create `<new table name>`** to create a new table from the source data.
+      2. New table: Enter a new target table name in the **Select table or enter new table name** and explicitly click **+ Create new: `<new table name>`** to create a new table from the source data.

    xiii.
 If required, modify the auto-generated ingestion Job ID in the **Job Details**.